 Though balances do not really allow, I purchased a digital SLR recently.
 Welcome, Canon EOS 600D.
 I can’t await to start taking pictures (tagged “Canon EOS 600D”) with it!

-bitterlee asked: I'm from Las Vegas, but I lived in Western Germany from 2003 to 2005.
+bitterlee said: I'm from Las Vegas, but I lived in Western Germany from 2003 to 2005.
 Your pictures are beautiful.
 They remind me of a very interesting time in my life.
 I just wanted to share.

 Almighty Facebook has entered this blog.
 From now on you’ll find a handy little “Share on Facebook" button under each blog post.
 Wanna know how to add this to your blog?